mainwaringb/psych/README.md

 28/02/2020

-Submitted to William Revelle (psych package maintainer) on 28 Feb 2020
+Submitted to William Revelle (psych package maintainer) on 28 Feb 2020.
+The proposed fixes (although not the verbatim code) have been incorporated into development versions of the package, although they appear not to (yet) be reflected in the CRAN master release

 # Introduction